ronald-smith-angel/dataset_deduplication_sparkml/readme.md

 ### Locality-sensitive hashing (LSH) ###

 This strategy creates a column concatenating the principal component fields (PCA).
+For this test there is an assumption in order to reduce complexity and have a result in short time.

 https://spark.apache.org/docs/2.2.0/mllib-dimensionality-reduction.html

-For this (could be improved) test there is an assumption:

-In order to reduce complexity and have a result in short time (we could add more fields and hashes in a big cluster).

-those fields are:
+Thus, those fields are:

   * titleChunk
   * contentChunk
   * color
   * carType

 Therefore, it uses a tokenizer (with word stopper - see code) to get the vector for the LSH algorithm.
 This creates hashes and buckets.
-Thus, using KNN we can query similar hashes for a category.
+Finally, using KNN we can query similar hashes for a category.

 * Pros:

-    - Accurate: If used the complete set of fields and a correct value for hashes and neighbors could detect almost all the repeated values.
+    - Accurate: If a complete set of fields (representating the striing) is used, the correct value for hashes and neighbors could detect almost all the repeated values.
     - Faster: compared with other ML strategies as Tfi, etc.

 * Cons :